snabble/Android-SDK/ui-toolkit/README.md

 	]
 }
 ```
-Is rendered as a **Dynamic View** widget to switch the server environment:

 ### Version

 Widget to display the current version and to switch on developer mode.
 The implementation of the developer mode activation is delegated to the hosting application.

-To activate the developer mode this widget can be used with the DevSettingsLoginFragment.
+To activate the developer mode this widget can be used with the DevSettingsLoginFragment.<br>
-If used via the DevSettingsLoginFragment().show() function the SDK asks the hosting app for a base64 decoded string with the following id: `"dev_settings_password"`.
+If used via the `DevSettingsLoginFragment().show()` function the SDK asks the hosting app for a base64 decoded string with the following id: `"dev_settings_password"`.
 The hosting app can provide a app specific password to enable developer mode.
 If the hosting app return `null` the default password `Password` is used to enable developer mode.